-- ♣ To reassure children of their value and self-worth, including aspects of dignity, self respect and self-restraint. - ♣ To nurture a responsible attitude towards personal relationships, such as aspects of mutual respect and care. - ♣ To promote the value of loving relationships and of family life. - ♣ To teach children the importance of healthy, respectful relationships focusing on family and friendships in all contexts, including on line. - Begin to prepare pupils for puberty by learning about change and growth in humans and animals - Help children to value their welfare and safety, including an understanding of the importance of health and hygiene - To encourage exploration of values and moral issues, taking into account the physical and moral risks associated with certain behaviour. - To educate against discrimination and prejudice. - ♣ To develop a belief that they can achieve goals both personal and academic, to stick to tasks that will help them achieve these goals. - To develop personal attributes including kindness, honesty and generosity and those that link to school value. - ♣ To develop children's understanding of mental wellbeing. - To support pupil's well being and develop resilience and character whichis fundamental to pupil's being happy and successful and productive members of society.
+- To reassure children of their value and self-worth, including aspects of dignity, self-respect and self-regulation. - To nurture a responsible attitude towards personal relationships, such as aspects of mutual respect and care. - 4 To promote the value of loving relationships and of family life. - To teach children the importance of healthy, respectful relationships focusing on family and friendships in all contexts, including online. - Begin to prepare pupils for puberty by learning about change and growth in humans and animals - 4 Teach pupils the correct vocabulary to describe themselves and their bodies. - Help children to value their welfare and safety, including an understanding of the importance of health and hygiene - To encourage exploration of values and moral issues, taking into account the physical and moral risks associated with certain behaviour. - 4 To educate against discrimination and prejudice.

+- To develop a belief that they can achieve goals both personal and academic, to stick to tasks that will help them achieve these goals. - To develop personal attributes including kindness, honesty and generosity and those that link to school value. - 4 To develop children's understanding of mental wellbeing. - To support pupil's well-being and develop resilience and character which is fundamental to pupil's being happy and successful and productive members of society.